XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 page = 1 # int | set to 1 by default.
 The requested number of the page in paged response - Must be a number greater than 0. (optional) (default to 1) page_size = 50 # int | Optional, it is set to 50 by default.
 The number of items to return per page in a paged response - Must be a number between 1 and 500. (optional) (default to 50)
 try:
-    # list all project users
+    # Retrieves a list of all project users
     api_response = api_instance.get_project_users(xero_tenant_id, page=page, page_size=page_size)
     pprint(api_response)
 except ApiException as e: